-Most birds of prey are generally solitary, defending and hunting on their individual territories and only occasionally seen together, such as when several vultures may feed on a single carcass.
-There is one time, however, when dozens, hundreds or even thousands of raptors will seem to flock together - during migration.
+Most birds of prey are generally solitary, defending and hunting on their individual territories.
+They are only occasionally seen together, such as when several vultures feed on a single carcass.
+There is one time, however, when dozens, hundreds, or even thousands of raptors will seem to flock together: during migration.

-All other aspects of this behavior - the timing of the flight, the direction, location, even the altitude - are based on the best possible flight dynamics for each bird to save energy, conserve strength and fly more efficiently.
+However, this is just an illusion.
+While the birds seem to be flocking together, their goals and behavior are still individual—they are not actually cooperating in any way other than to share airspace.
+All other aspects of this behavior, such as the timing of the flight, direction, location, and even the altitude, are based on the best possible flight dynamics for each individual bird to save energy, conserve strength, and fly more efficiently.

-A kettle of raptors may be just one species of bird, or these flocks may include mixed types of raptors.
-Mixed flocks are particularly common during peak migration periods or in areas where flight paths are restricted, such as through mountain passes or along cliff coastlines.
-Raptors commonly seen in kettles include...
+A kettle of raptors may be just one species of bird, or these flocks may include several types of raptors.
+Mixed flocks are particularly common during peak migration periods or in areas where flight paths are restricted, such as through gorges or along cliff coastlines.
+Raptors commonly seen in kettles include:

 These are just a few raptors that may regularly appear in kettles.
-The exact species composition of a large kettle will vary depending on bird ranges, prey availability, recent weather, local geography and other factors.
-Surprise guests are also common in large mixed kettles, and there is always the possibility of an unusual sighting.
+The exact species composition of a large kettle varies depending on bird ranges, prey availability, weather, geography, and other factors.
+Surprise guests are also common in large mixed kettles, and there is always the possibility of an unusual sighting in the mix.

-While application of the term kettle will vary and is a matter of personal preference, it is generally reserved for groups larger than a dozen birds of prey.
+While use of the term kettle will vary, it is generally reserved for groups larger than a dozen birds of prey.